 The beauty of affiliate marketing starts right after that.

-It is not a science that some AppCoiner system can have it successfully done for you.
+It is not a science that some AppCoiner systems can have successfully done for you.
 It is an art and every successful affiliate marketer has to find his or her own way.

 Also, it is difficult for the beginner to start from scratch.
-It is recommended to follow a course or training on affiliate marketing.
+It is recommended to follow a course or training on affiliate marketing, that is called Wealthy Affiliate.

-The one I have in my mind has an option to get started for FREE.
+The one I have in my mind has the option to get started for FREE.

-There is no credit card required – just and email.
-Everyone has access to follow the 7 days training and after the week he or she can decide.
+There is no credit card required – just an email.
+Everyone has access to follow the 7 days of training and after the week he or she can decide.

 After the week, there is this option to upgrade to Premium.
 The cost is about $375 per year, including the hosting fee for a custom domain.